SEOs are constantly looking for tactics that will be a perfect balance between time and effort.

 Does it mean you should go section by section and analyze each of them?

-Well, no. I will describe each section in detail in a moment but I want you to know that there is one section that will have the biggest impact on your rankings: True Density.
+Well, no. There is one section that will have the biggest impact on your rankings: Terms to Use.

 Surfer is mostly known for its on-page optimization capabilities but it has a nice off-page feature too.